al3x/al3x.net/about.md

 Technology and business aside, my primary interests are the arts, economics, politics, design, architecture, and cultural criticism.
 In my free time I frequent museums and theater, and I try to keep up on world news, books, and films.
 For a time, I maintained an [online scrapbook](http://minima.soup.io/) that collected the influences of Minimalist art on technology and culture, bridging a number of my interests.

 I try hard to be healthy despite the sedentary nature of computer work.
-I practice yoga regularly; I should also run more often than I do.
+I practice yoga and run.
 I’m a [vegan](https://en.wikipedia.org/wiki/Veganism) for both ethical and dietary reasons.
-I no longer drink alcohol.
-I rely on an [evidence-based](http://www.ncbi.nlm.nih.gov/pubmed/17958117) meditation technique (but never often enough).
+I've given up alcohol.
+I rely on an [evidence-based](http://www.ncbi.nlm.nih.gov/pubmed/17958117) meditation technique.
 I’ve adopted these routines simply because I feel better when I stick to them.

 In terms of social ideology, I identify as a [secular humanist](https://en.wikipedia.org/wiki/Secular_Humanism).
 On matters of faith, I’m an agnostic.
 Politically, I’m a registered independent voter – that is, not affiliated with any party or platform – but my views generally fall under the umbrella of [democratic socialism](http://en.wikipedia.org/wiki/Democratic_socialism).